Mindfulness In-Schools Program

-Mindfulness and Play
+Mindfulness and Drama In-Schools

 “Mindfulness means paying attention in a particular way; on purpose, in the present moment, nonjudgmentally.” ~ Jon Kabat-Zinn

-Kids will be exploring mindfulness experientially as they are taken through a series of mindfulness meditations that include: breath awareness, sitting meditation, laying down body scan, walking meditation, guided visualization and mindful hatha yoga.
+Students will be exploring mindfulness experientially as they are taken through a series of mindfulness meditations that include: breath awareness, sitting meditation, laying down body scan, walking meditation, guided visualization and mindful hatha yoga.
 Through this embodied practice, they will gain experience in paying attention to the present moment and bringing mindfulness to explore dealing with the stress, anxiety and challenges they face.

-Mindfulness can help kids to become aware of the internal feelings of stress, as they are arising, and how they are being expressed in their thoughts, emotions and in their bodies.
+Mindfulness can help students to become aware of the internal feelings of stress, as they are arising, and how they are being expressed in their thoughts, emotions and in their bodies.
 This program offers vocabulary to help kids tap into mindfulness when they need it most – during times when they are experiencing big emotions.
 These classes offer fun and interactive ways to explore:

 * School-related anxiety and nervousness